 This course links well with most A level subjects - particularly History, Economics, Science, Philosophy and Ethics, as the skills acquired studying geography A level are particularly transferable here.
-Past geography A level students have gone on to study a range of topics at university including Medicine, English Literature, Mathematics, Politics and of course Geography!
 Looking forward to career prospects-Geography graduates are very employable, as the skills, knowledge and understanding gained during a geography degree are held in high regard by many businesses.
 Geographical data is prized, and it is estimated that 80% of all data now collected has some geographical feature; geographers being best placed to interpret it (rgs.org).